bflaven/ia_usages/ia_augmented_journalist_wp_toolkit/wp_docker/wordpress/wp-content/themes/zaatar/readme.md

 * Custom Header
 * The GPL v2.0 or later license. :) Use it to make something cool.

-For more information about Zaatar please go to https://templatelens.com/allium
+- For more information about Zaatar please go to https://templatelens.com/allium, it has been a source of inspiration.
+The theme has taken inspiration from Totomo WordPress Theme

+- Totomo is a free and responsive blog theme for WordPress and based on Bootstrap.
+It makes you stand out of the crowd. blog, custom-logo, custom-menu, editor-style, featured-images, food-and-drink, microformats, one-column, photography, post-formats, sticky-post, threaded-comments, translation-ready, wide-blocks

 ## == Notes ==